neo4j/github-action-traceability/README.md

 - enforce that the Trello card exists and is open
 - automatically add an attachment to a Trello card containing the GitHub PR

-## How To Structure Commit Messages
+## Commit Message Structure

 Add the short link of your Trello ticket to each of your commit messages:
 - The short link needs to appear at the beginning of the commit message
-- The short link needs to be between brackets
+- The short link needs to be between square brackets

 ```bash
 git commit -m "[i19tvtq1] Description of my change"